 If any of these fears—or others – apply to you, you are not alone, because fear is as natural as eating an apple.

 It is now and always has been endemic to the human condition, beginning with Adam’s first reply to God, after the fall, “I heard you walking in the garden, so I hid.
 I was afraid because I was naked.”
 (Gen. 3:10)

-Adam answered that he “was afraid because he was naked” was not due to modesty, according to my Bible’s endnotes.
+Adam answered that he “was afraid because he was naked” was not due to modesty, according to my Bible’s study notes.
 Rather this fear was due to the shame that Adam felt because of his rebellion and because, perhaps, his fear of punishment.